-Ingestion: Avoid contact with metal fume or powers which may lead to ingestion

-Inhalation: If breathing has stop or difficult move to fresh air and as needed perform artificial respiration.
+Ingestion: Avoid contact with metal fume or powers and dust which may lead to ingestion Inhalation: If breathing has stop or difficult move to fresh air and as needed perform artificial respiration.
 Call medical assistance or physician.
 Skin Contact: Remove any contaminated clothing, gloves or other personnel equipment and promptly wash/flush with mild soap and water.
 For reddish or blistered skin from thermal/arc radiation promptly wash/flush with water.
 Get medical assistance or physician help as needed.

-Eye Contact: Arc radiation can injure eyes and also cause an arc flash - if this occurs, move to dark room removing lenses as required and get rest and cover eyes with non-stick dressings (padded dressing) Removal of dust and fumes requires flushing with abundant amounts of clean water for at least 15 minutes.
+Eye Contact: Removal of dust and fumes requires flushing with abundant amounts of clean water for at least 15 minutes.
 Get medical assistance or physician help as needed or if issues persist.

-Most important symptoms/effects, acute and delayed:

-Symptoms: Short-term (acute) overexposure to welding fumes may result in discomfort such as metal fume fever, dizziness, nausea, dryness or irritation of nose, throat, or eyes.
+Most important symptoms/effects, acute and delayed: Symptoms: Short-term (acute) overexposure to welding/brazing fumes may result in discomfort such as metal fume fever, dizziness, nausea, dryness or irritation of nose, throat, or eyes.
 Pre-existing respiratory issues may be aggregated.
-Long-term (chronic) over-exposure to welding fumes can lead to siderosis (iron deposits in lung) and is believed to affect pulmonary function.
-Manganese and Manganese compounds above safe exposure limits can affect or cause irreversible damage to the central nervous system, including the brain: symptoms may result in impaired speech and movement, lack of energy, stiffness in legs, feet, toes, muscular weakness as well as psychological disturbances.
-Reports of bronchitis and lung fibrosis have also been noted.
+Long-term (chronic) over-exposure to welding/brazing fumes can lead to siderosis (iron deposits in lung) and is believed to affect pulmonary function.
+Indication of any immediate medical attention and special treatment needed: Treat symptomatically.
 Hazards: Welding fumes and gases cannot be classified simply.
-Refer to Section II under Substance and Section VIII
+Refer to Section II under Substance